packit/packit.dev/docs/configuration/downstream/koji_build.md

   instead of the real production builds
 * **allowed_pr_authors** - a list of FAS accounts of PR authors whose merged pull requests will trigger koji builds (defaults to `['packit']`).
-* **allowed_committers** - a list of FAS accounts of committers whose pushes to dist-git will trigger koji builds (defaults to an empty list).
+* **allowed_committers** - a list of FAS accounts of committers whose direct pushes to dist-git will trigger koji builds (defaults to an empty list).
+You do not need to specify this parameter if you want to have builds from PRs.

 ### Example